printers-for-people/catboat/docs/Features.md

   and the physics of the machine kinematics.
 More precise stepper movement provides quieter and more stable printer operation.

 * Best in class performance.
-Klipper is able to achieve high stepping rates on both new and old micro-controllers.
+Kalico is able to achieve high stepping rates on both new and old micro-controllers.
 Even old 8-bit micro-controllers can obtain rates over 175K steps per second.
 On more recent micro-controllers, several million steps per second are